 Bravo Company USA is a relative newcomer, having entered the market in 2003.
 Bravo Company MFG was born in 2005 and started producing complete uppers at that time.
 Bravo Company USA produced a very small number of lowers in 2007, and Bravo Company MFG has been producing lowers since 2008.
 At this time Bravo Company does not sell complete guns, but several of their dealers do.

 Paul Buffoni, the owner of Bravo Company, has built an extremely successful business based on providing quality products with excellent customer service.

 We have run a number of Bravo Company guns over the past five years.
 While most were unremarkable in their boring reliability, one has stood out, both for the longevity of the evaluation period as well as the number of rounds put downrange.

 As of this writing, EAG students have 31,165 rounds downrange through Filthy 14.
 During this evaluation period, it was cleaned once (as in one time), at 26,245 rounds.
 The end result is that Rack #14 was—and remains—filthy.
 It is filthy because it has been shot at class.
 Only at class.
 Every round that has gone down that barrel has been fired at class, with an average of approximately 1,300 rounds every three days.
-It has been lubed generously with Slip 2000 Enhanced Weapons Lube (EWL).
+It has been lubed generously with Slip 2000 Extreme Weapons Lube (EWL).

 The combination of carbon and lube create (wait for it)…filth.
 It is so dirty that, while sitting in the rifle rack, it is almost a biohazard.
 The filth oozes out and contaminates other carbines adjacent to it.